arnoudbuzing/webtools/README.md

 * Typing in input fields and clicking links
 * Reading web page content and taking screen shots
 * Executing javascript in the current browser session and returning javascript function results

+To install the cloned copy of this repository in the Wolfram Language, run the following commands:

+`PacletDirectoryAdd[ "<path to repo>/WebUnit" ]`

+`PacletInstall["WebUnit"]`